nok/soundcloud-java-library/README.md

 Unofficial Java library, which simplifies the use of the official [SoundCloud Java API wrapper](https://github.com/soundcloud/java-api-wrapper).

+## Important notice

+[SoundCloud](https://github.com/soundcloud/) drop the support for the official [SoundCloud Java API wrapper](https://github.com/soundcloud/java-api-wrapper), which is an important primary dependency.
+Nevertheless I will try to support that library.

+> Unfortunately, we decided to discontinue support for this project; SoundCloud will no longer accept pull requests or make public releases of java-api-wrapper.
+If you're using java-api-wrapper in one of your projects, we suggest you fork the project in order to perform any necessary maintenance.

 ## Dependencies

 You just need to add the ```SoundCloud.jar``` to your buildpath.
 It's a fat jar and includes the following dependent libraries: